Are you an adviser? Go to Unbiased Pro

 Final thoughts on crypto investment advice

-Financial advisers in the UK are not currently regulated to offer crypto investment advice, which means investors are relying on the support of crypto platforms, online communities, as well as friends and family to support them with decision-making.
+While the UK transitions towards a regulated crypto market financial advisers in the UK remain legally restricted from offering direct crypto investment advice or specific recommendations, which means investors are relying on the support of crypto platforms, online communities, as well as friends and family to support them with decision-making.

-Increased regulation in the future may improve consumer protection, particularly from scams and dodgy practices.
-However, new rules won’t necessarily reduce the inherent risks of investing in cryptocurrency.
+Increased regulation in the future will improve consumer protection, particularly from scams and dodgy practices as well as operational failures.
+However, new rules won’t necessarily reduce the extreme volatility and inherent risks of digital assets.